Mining Intelligence and News

 SnapshotThe Pinos Gold Project contains a compliant resource (NI43-101 Technical Report, September 2018) with significant expansion potential.

-The focus of efforts within the 2023 financial year has been to assess alternative options to access higher-grade ore veins, including refurbishing existing mine shafts, and new spiral declines directly into the high-grade shoots.
+The focus of efforts within the 2024 financial year has been to assess alternative options to access higher grade ore veins, including refurbishing existing mine shafts, and new spiral declines directly into the high-grade shoots.
 Detailed structural interpretations have also continued.

 Following the conclusion of the alternative mine plan, revision to the overall project capital, construction schedule and financial models is underway.
-The Company will then continue to explore alternative funding options to enable the board to decide on construction at Pinos.
+The Company will then continue to explore alternative funding options to enable the board to make a decision on construction at Pinos.

 Owners